omniscientjs/omniscient/api.md

 ### `omniscient(classDecorator, [displayName], [mixins], [render])`

 Create components for functional views, with an attached local class decorator.
-Omniscient uses a `React.createClass()` internally to create an higher order component to attach performance boost and add some syntactic sugar to your components.
+Omniscient uses a `createClass()` internally to create an higher order component to attach performance boost and add some syntactic sugar to your components.
 Sometimes third party apps need to be added as decorator to this internal class.
 For instance Redux or Radium.